Azure/ResourceModules/docs/wiki/ModulesDesign.md

 Here you specify the platform roles available for the main resource.

 The `builtInRoleNames` variable contains the list of applicable roles for the specific resource to which the nested_rbac.bicep module applies.
->**Note**: You can find a helper script `Get-FormattedRBACRoles.ps1` in the `utilities\tools` folder of the repository.
-You can use this script to extract a formatted list of RBAC roles used in the CARML modules based on the RBAC lists in Azure.
+>**Note**: You use the helper script [Get-FormattedRBACRoles.ps1](./UtilitiesGetFormattedRBACRoles) to extract a formatted list of RBAC roles used in the CARML modules based on the RBAC lists in Azure.

 The element requires you to provide both the `principalIds` & `roleDefinitionOrIdName` to assign to the principal IDs.
 Also, the `resourceId` is target resource's resource ID that allows us to reference it as an `existing` resource.
 Note, the implementation of the `split` in the resource reference becomes longer the deeper you go in the child-resource hierarchy.